⚠ Since January 2025, a Missing Certificate Gets Your Saudi Shipment Re-Exported

 Type Approval Certificate (Product Certificate of Conformity)

-• Conformity documents such as test reports, quality certificates, risk assessment reports, inspection report etc., if applicable
+Conformity documents such as test reports, quality certificates, business license of the manufacturer, Importer and Manufacturer declaration of conformity, risk assessment reports, inspection factory audit report etc., if applicable

 The Type Approval Certificate will be issued through the SABER system after compliance to relevant standards is proven and after approval by SASO Approved Conformity Assessment Body.